Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Find your best options in less than 2 minutes

-If your home has knob and tube wiring, finding affordable homeowners insurance can feel like an uphill battle.
-Most major insurance companies consider this pre-1950s electrical system a serious fire hazard — and they price their policies accordingly, or refuse to write one at all.
+If your home has knob and tube wiring, finding affordable homeowners insurance in 2026 can feel like an uphill battle.
+Most major insurance companies now consider this pre-1950s electrical system a serious fire hazard, and they either price policies at a steep premium or refuse to write coverage at all.
+In some tight markets like Florida, active knob and tube wiring is treated as virtually uninsurable by every standard carrier.

-In this guide, you'll learn exactly why insurers avoid K&T wiring, which coverage options still exist, what replacement really costs, and how to protect your home even if you've been denied by standard carriers.
+In this guide, you'll learn exactly why insurers avoid K&T wiring, which coverage options still exist in 2026, what a full rewire really costs today, and how to protect your home even if you've been denied by standard carriers.
 Whether you're a buyer evaluating an older property or an existing homeowner facing a policy renewal issue, this article will help you make a financially smart decision.

 Key Pinch Points

-• Most major carriers deny coverage for active knob and tube wiring
+• Most 2026 carriers deny coverage for active knob and tube wiring

-• FAIR Plans and E&S insurers are last-resort coverage options
+• FAIR Plans and E&S insurers remain last-resort coverage options

 Compare Home Insurance Plans in Ohio